 Additionally, as these muscles take up the majority of the chest wall, working them out will burn a considerable amount of energy.
 If you’re looking to shed some pounds and tone up, then this is an especially good muscle to train.
 It will rev up your metabolism quite nicely.

-Considering the importance of this powerful muscle, we’ve crafted two tailored workouts — with and without equipment — that you can do from the convenience of your own four walls, for a toned and muscular chest.
+Considering the importance of this powerful muscle, we’ve crafted two tailored workouts—with and without equipment—that you can do from the convenience of your own four walls, for a toned and muscular chest.

-Chest workout at home without equipment
+Chest exercises at home without equipment

 Before we get into the workout, here’s how to do different push-up variations.